Why not include utilities?

 The rationale

-The hardest of industries to deal with has been utilities.
-This is because huge numbers of utilities started as street railways.
-Many operated street railways for a while.
-Still, the overwhelming majority chose NOT to indicate involvement in the railroading industry with their company names.
+The most difficult of all industries to deal with has been utilities.
+This is because huge numbers of utilities began as street railway companies.
+Even after gaining most profits from power generation, many utilities operated street railways for some time.
+Still, the overwhelming majority chose NOT to indicate their involvement in the transportation industry with their company names.

 Many references to railroad companies and street railways include utilities among their listings.
 My goal, however, is NOT to record every utility that ever had an interest in, or even operated, a street railway.
-We need to remember utilities made their profits from selling power.
-My project is about railroading. an industry that made the bulk of its profits from transportation.
+We need to remember:

-Railroading and electricity production overlapped for a while in many locations.
+Yes, railroading and electricity production overlapped for extended periods in many locations.
 That is not in dispute.

-Nor is it in dispute that this is a one-man project with time being the primary limiting factor for what can be accomplished.
-Corporate history research is time-consuming and beyond the purpose of cataloging stocks and bonds.
+Nor is it in dispute that this is a one-man project.
+Time is the primary limiting factor for what I can accomplish.
+Corporate history research is terribly time-consuming and beyond the purpose of cataloging stocks and bonds.
 Anyone who tackles corporate histories will run into information sources that are incomplete, contradictory, and rife with arguable "facts" and outright guesses.
+Therefore, determining whether any particular "utility" would qualify for inclusion based on whether it operated a street railway for a specific period of time can be very difficult to confirm.

 The images below show a stock certificate from the Monongahela Power & Railway Company.
-The image on the left is dated 1922, a few months before West Penn Power Company formed a subsidiary named Monongahela West Penn Public Service Company.
-That company bought Monongahela Power & Railway and another nearby traction company.
-In order to sell stock quickly, the public service company merely overprinted its own name on certificates of the purchased company (image on the right.)
-Confusion reigns when trying to answer the question of whether the new company directly operated interurbans under its own name or more indirectly through other corporate entities.
-It is seldom possible to access reliable corporate documents, so one usually must rely on derivative sources that often disagree with each other.
-At some point, often later rather than sooner, it becomes obvious that it simply takes too much time determine whether utilities really operated railways, and if so, for how long.
+The image on the left is dated 1922, a few months before West Penn Power Company formed a separate subsidiary named Monongahela West Penn Public Service Company.
+That company bought the Monongahela Power & Railway and combined it with another nearby traction company.
+In order to sell stock quickly, the public service company merely overprinted its own name on certificates of the Monongahela Power & Railway (image on the right.)
+So, did it cease being a "railway" company?
+Confusion reigns when trying to answer the question of whether such "new" companies directly operated interurbans under their own names or indirectly through other corporate entities.
+It is seldom possible to access reliable corporate documents and researchers must rely on derivative sources that frequently disagree with each other.
+Often later rather than sooner, it becomes obvious that it takes too much time determine whether utilities really operated railways, and if they did, for how long.

 Clear relationship between utility and railway Unclear relationship between utility and railway

-Correspondents sometimes plead with me to include specific utilities because they ran streetcars for several years.
+Correspondents frequently plead with me to include specific utilities because they ran streetcars for several years.
 No argument there.

-It is also true that some utilities bought street railway companies and abandoned passenger service as quickly as they could.
-Should such a utility be included i this project simply because it operated a street railway for only a few days or few weeks?
+On the other hand, many utilities bought street railway companies for their power generation facilities and abandoned passenger service as quickly as possible.
+Should such a utility be included in this project simply because it operated a street railway for only a few days.
+Where would the cutoff be?
+One day?
+A few weeks?
+A year?

-I have also heard arguments that I should include utilities that never operated street railways or interurbans, but merely owned vast numbers of gondola cars for hauling coal.
-That creates yet another "rabbit hole" I avoid.
-Is it even possible to determine whether utilities actually owned cars or merely leased them?
+I have also heard arguments that I should include utilities that never operated street railways or interurbans, but merely own (or owned) vast numbers of gondola cars for hauling coal.
+That is simply a "rabbit hole" I must avoid.
+Even if I were to explore that subject, would it be possible to discover whether utilities owned cars or merely leased them?

 How many railroads would be included in a project titled...